w3f/Grants-Program/applications/eunoia.md

 ### Team's experience

-Please describe the team's relevant experience, including any previous blockchain projects or contributions to the ecosystem.

 Our team brings a well-rounded mix of expertise in Web3, AI, and product management, backed by real-world experience in startups and nonprofit projects.
 Randy, an AI Engineer from McGill University, specializes in machine learning and natural language processing.
 Alex, a Product Manager from the University of Waterloo, offers product strategy and user experience insight.
 Jimmy, a Web3 Engineer, full-stack developer, and founder of Trivex (a DeFi platform on Starknet) — leads blockchain development.
 Together, the team has collectively build over 12 agents, smart contracts, and impact-driven applications.
 Fluent in eight languages and bonded by a shared passion for innovation (and Chick-Fil-A runs), this team thrives at the intersection of technology, social good, and decentralized systems.

 ## 📊 Development Status

-If you've already started implementing your project, please provide a link and a description of the code.
-Otherwise, please provide some documentation on the research and other work you have conducted before applying.

 We’ve already built an MVP version of our application during the EasyA Hackathon, which you can view (https://github.com/JY20/eunoia).
 While full Polkadot integration wasn’t completed during the hackathon due to recent upgrades to ink! v6, we successfully developed draft smart contracts and integrated the Polkadot SDK with our client web application.
 The smart contract integration is our next priority, and we plan to complete this during the program by deploying to testnet and then launching the application on mainnet.